December 21, 2021

 Second, attend to intersectionality.
 Intersectionality considers how different identities (e.g. gender and race) are experienced simultaneously, rather than additively, and shape outcomes in unique ways for different groups of people.

 When policies and initiatives fail to consider intersectionality, they can actually undermine DEI by helping certain groups at the expense of others.
-Most University Recruitment teams are already collecting data on race and gender separately, but being able to look at these simultaneously is the next important step.
+Most University Recruiting teams are already collecting data on race and gender separately, but being able to look at these simultaneously is the next important step.

 Third, invest in systems and procedural change.
 Many DEI initiatives emphasize the importance of training, and while diversity training can have a positive impact, results are mixed.